 When the symptoms give rise to suspicion of storage disease or hereditary disposition, blood tests are being investigated for enzyme deficiency.
 In special cases, analyzes of genes can also be done.

 The treatment options are different for the different storage diseases.
 In some cases it is used stem cell transplant (from bone marrow or umbilical cord blood) or supplementation of the missing enzymes.
 However, the treatments are not curative.

 - It is being researched on gene therapy which can cure the diseases

 - Unfortunately, many still die children with storage illness within months to years

 Different types of storage disorder

-The various storage diseases can be classified according to the type of molecules that are stored incorrectly in the body.
+The various storage diseases can be divided according to the type of molecules that are incorrectly stored in the body.
 Each disease group has in part many subgroups that make up the 49 known diseases.
 Many are listed in the reference (Reference: Wikipedia 2018).
 Here are the main groups:

 Cystinosis (Amino acid defect)